-- Turn the heat down once the milk reaches a boil, and add the diluted citric acid before the foam subsides, stirring it in with a cheese spoon using up-and-down motions for 1 minute.
-Cook for about 15 more seconds, then turn off the heat.
+Turn the heat down once the milk reaches a boil, and add the diluted citric acid before the foam subsides, stirring it in using up-and-down motions for 1 minute.
+Cook for about 15 seconds more, then turn off heat.

-- Continue to stir gently with the cheese spoon until you start to see curds forming.
+Continue to stir gently the curds begin forming.
 Once there is a clean break, stop stirring and let the curds and whey sit undisturbed for 10 minutes.

-- Add the hot water to the curds and whey now, stirring it in gently with your cheese spoon.
+Add hot water to the curds and whey, stirring it in gently.

-- Scoop them with your cheese spoon into a colander lined with damp butter muslin suspended over the sink.
+Scoop the curds into a colander lined with damp butter muslin suspended over the sink.
 Fashion a draining sack out of the filled butter muslin and rinse off the filled bag by placing it under a stream of lukewarm water for a few seconds.
 Return the bag to the colander and weight it down from the top with a brick wrapped in a towel placed on top of a small plate.
 Press for 45 minutes.

-- Take the mass of curds out of the sack and place them on a scrupulously clean working surface.
+Take the mass of curds out of the sack and place them on a scrupulously clean working surface.
 Use your hands to break the mass apart and a clean towel to dab up any remaining whey.
-You can press the curd chunks with the towel to further dry the cheese.
+Press the curd chunks with the towel to further dry the cheese.